 Federal and local law enforcement agencies have whole divisions dedicated to fighting cybercrime.
 But the internet is an extremely valuable resource for much more than gathering intelligence on cyber terrorists or investigating computer-based fraud.
 Social media sites, online data aggregators and special browser plugins and extensions can help law enforcement officers:

-Our experts compiled a list of various tools and sites, along with a brief explanation of their benefits and how they can help advance your investigations.
+Our experts compiled a list of various tools and sites, briefly explaining their benefits and how they can help advance your investigations.

 Learn more about improving law enforcement investigations, risks of online research and how to counteract them >